Bitdolorian/CKpool-Bitcoin-Cash/README.md

 -Clean, unbuilt source included for reproducibility

--Either build the node manually or use the automatic build named buil-bchn.sh
+-Either build the node manually or use the automatic build named build-bchn.sh

 ## CKStats Dashboard
 -Next.js + Tailwind + TypeORM